 This source shows significant improvement by adding a second warm absorber.
-Svoboda et al. (2015) present an in-depth analysis of this source, where the best fit model includes a cold absorber $N{\rm H} \approx 4 \times 10^{22} {\rm ~cm^{-2}}$ affecting the hard band and the need of a reflection component.
+Svoboda et al. (2015) presents an in-depth analysis on this source, where the best fit model includes a cold absorber $N{\rm H} \sim 4 \times 10^{22}$ cm-2 affecting the hard band and the need of a reflection component.
 One important point on the absorbers is that they find an improvement on the fit by allowing the covering factor of the zxipcf model to vary.

 5.1.2.
-Equatorial-Polarized Sources
+Equatorial-polarized sources